shikijs/textmate-grammars-themes/packages/tm-themes/README.md

 # tm-themes

-Collection of TextMata Themes, converted in JSON format and re-distributed as a npm package.
+Collection of TextMate themes, converted in JSON format and re-distributed as a npm package.

 ## Usage